Are Piano and Guitar Chords the same?

 3. Position of Fingers on the Instrument

-Check out EnthuZiastic piano classes for a personalized piano learning experience.
+Check out EnthuZiastic piano classes for a personalized learning experience.

 4. Notation System